Talk of 'vaccination harassment' puts Japan Inc. in a tough spot

 The health ministry also says that COVID-19 vaccination is not a mandatory condition for health care workers, although it is encouraged so as to reduce their risk of infection and make sure the medical system continues to function.

-Legal experts largely agree that most companies in Japan cannot mandate their employees to get COVID-19 jabs.
+Legal experts largely agree that most companies in Japan cannot require their employees to get COVID-19 jabs.

 “Since the act of being inoculated against COVID-19 is not considered mandatory in the first place, companies are in general without a good reason to oblige employees to get the jabs,” said Sho Kawasaki, a Tokyo-based corporate lawyer who primarily represents medical institutions.